agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ---
 layout: chapter
 title: Reasoning about agents
-description: Overview of Inverse Planning.
-WebPPL examples of inferring utilities and beliefs from choices in Gridworld and Bandits.
+description: Overview of Inverse Reinforcement Learning.
+Inferring utilities and beliefs from choices in Gridworld and Bandits.
 is_section: true
 ---